Go Ad-Free

 What’s the Problem With Skimping on Sleep?

-The research was based on a large study of British civil servants that began in the 1980s.
+That research was based on a large study of British civil servants that began in the 1980s.
 Nearly 8,000 individuals answered questions about their habits and their health every four years or so.
 Although they were self-reporting how much they slept, the scientists confirmed those reports with a subset of people who wore accelerometers to track their hours asleep.
 These largely confirmed the participants’ reports.

-People Sleeping Less Than Six Hours Nightly:
+People Sleeping Less Than Six Hours Nightly

 Compared to people who reported sleeping seven hours a night, those who get less than six hours of sleep a night in their 50s were 22 percent more likely to develop dementia by the time they were in their 80s.
 The investigators made numerous adjustments for other factors.
 These included mental health, smoking, alcohol consumption, body mass index and conditions like hypertension or diabetes.
 Any of those might potentially increase a person’s risk for dementia, but the relative risk held up even after the calculations.
 This observational study can’t establish cause and effect, so the authors conclude: “short sleep duration in midlife is associated with an increased risk of dementia.”